life-itself/community/content/programs/spring-praxis-2024.md

 Our time together and the diverse practices we encounter also nourish the living laboratory spirit of the hub.
 This spirit is aimed at exploring the practices that support groups, both on a personal and collective level, at the unique intersection of individuality and community.
 This approach challenges traditional perspectives and cultivates a compassionate, cooperative ethos.

-This long-term residency allows the space for each to do their own remote work within a lightweight developmental "frame".
-A lot of us who are already here are using these months to focus on creative work, such as writing a book, painting, or designing courses.

-It is open to all system-thinkers, researchers, spiritual ecologists, bodhisattvas, change makers, symbiotic entrepreneurs, poets, painters, eco-dharmists - any people ready to just be with what comes and welcome dancing within complexity.

-Building upon a previous season of sympoesis residencies, where themes like contemplative activism, eco-spirituality, interbeing, collective intelligence, and relational embodiment were explored, the practices we engage in are designed to inspire a compassionate lifestyle, ecological balance, and a shift from individual isolation to a sense of supportive community.

-Regarding food, our house Tenzo, Valerie, will guide the group through daily cooking practices as part of the deliberately developmental technology of the hub where everyone takes turns being head chef every couple of days, getting the chance to explore different roles.
+Regarding food, we use a system inspired by zen temples will guide the group where everyone takes turns being daily head chef, getting the chance to explore different roles.

-Schedule (tentative and can change with the needs of the participants):
+Schedule :

 - 7-8 am: optional meditation in Dojo (just sitting)
 - 8-9 am: optional breakfast